AttackOnJasper/University-notes/fl-studio/fl-studio.md

 ### Circle of Fifths
 - Circle: F - C - G - D - A - E - B - G_b - D_b - A_b - E_b - B_b - F
 - Interval between 2 notes are always **perfect fifth**
+- Can be used for notes, chords, and keys
+   - think them as notes
+      - e.g. count the A_b chord: A_b, C, E_b (from circle), G
+   - think as chords
+      - Fifth chord is the dominant chord (polarized from root chord)
+      - sample use case: find the fifth chord
+   - think as keys
+      - shows what keys are similar to each other, making smoothier to transition into different keys
+      - e.g. C major's key arrangement is same as G major's except the last note

 ## FL Studio Overview
 ### Menu Bar